Kholodets Recipe – Meat Aspic

 There are two things you need to do to ensure clear broth.

-One – you need to make sure the meat is cooked at a very low simmer.
-Rapid boiling breaks up any impurities that come out of the meat into tiny pieces that make the broth cloudy.
+• One – you must ensure the meat is cooked at a very low simmer.
+Rapid boiling breaks up any impurities from the meat into tiny pieces that make the broth cloudy.
 So low and slow is the way to go.

-Another thing – once the meat has cooked and all flavor has been extracted from the bones, meat, etc. you need to drain the broth through several layers of paper towels.
-The towels will catch any tiny pieces of impurities as well as fat that would’ve otherwise created cloudy meat aspic.
+• Two – once the meat has cooked and all the flavor has been extracted from the bones, meat, etc., you need to drain the broth through several layers of paper towels.
+The towels will catch any tiny pieces of impurities and fat that would’ve otherwise created cloudy meat aspic.

 They’re extra steps that really make a difference!